Jungwon1127/BirdCallClassifier/README.md

 ### Preprocessing the data
 First, we got our data from the BirdCLEF competition here: https://www.kaggle.com/competitions/birdclef-2022/data.
 This data gives you a variety of data, from a folder of over 150 different bird calls to csv files that provide general information about bird names, species, scientific name, etc. For this neural network, we will only be utilizing the sound files (.ogg format, but most sound formats should work).

+Using a pandas dataframe, we loaded in all the audio files with their respective descriptions.
+Then we filtered the dataframe to return to us the 6 birds with the highest number of individual data points we can work with (each class had 500 audio files).

 We took the top 6 birds with the most individual data points (500 each) and it came out to be:
 1. Barn Owl (brnowl)
 2. Common Sandpiper (comsan)